Software Escrow Validation / Verification

 SES understands that the vast majority of organisations are heavily reliant on 3rd party Software Owners to develop and maintain their critical business applications and business process tools.

-Although SES provides Basic Validation Testing on all Escrow deposits as standard to ensure the source code held under the Escrow Agreement is accessible and virus free, this entry-level testing does not enable SES to provide tangible assurances as to the complete or accurate nature of the source code or the integrity of any build documentation that the Software Owner may choose to deposit.
+Although SES provides Basic Deposit Reporting on all Escrow deposits as standard to ensure the source code held under the Escrow Agreement is accessible and virus free, this entry-level testing does not enable SES to provide tangible assurances as to the complete or accurate nature of the source code or the integrity of any build documentation that the Software Owner may choose to deposit.

 Further validation options

 To provide independent build documentation and evidence that the source code and other material held under each Escrow agreement compromises a complete and usable deposit, SES has developed a series of source code Validation Testing options.

 As the specific product knowledge and skills required to maintain and deploy your software most commonly resides with your Software Owner, or often more specifically a key developer within the software owner’s organisation, it will be almost impossible to redeploy your software application in the event of vendor failure.

 SES has the technical expertise necessary to work with these key software owners to conduct a range of audio and visual knowledge capture exercises designed around the needs of its clients.
 On completion of each exercise, a detailed independent report often referred to by our clients as a "Build Manual" is compiled and placed into Escrow along with the validated code deposit.

 Remote Code Validation involves the Software Developer (Licensor) rebuilding the application in their own environment.
 The SES testing consultant witnesses the full rebuild of the application via a secure remote connection and documents the entire process.
 (This process can also be completed with the SES testing consultant on-site at the Licensors premises if required).